Car-free days

-On car-free days, people are encouraged to travel by means other than cars.
+On car-free days, people are encouraged either through state policy or by societal consensus to travel by means other than cars.
 Some cities, like Jakarta and Tehran, have weekly car-free days.
 Other such days are annual.
 World Car Free Day is celebrated on September 22.
 Organized events are held in some cities and countries.
+Certain religious dates such as Yom Kippur are regarded by their communities as car free days through societal consesus without official policy encouragment.

+The events, which vary by location, give motorists and commuters an idea of their locality with fewer cars.
+The concept dates from the 1970s but was popularised in the 1990s.
+Tel Aviv has had a car free day due to Yom Kippur since 1935.Currently Bogotá holds the world's largest car-free weekday event covering the entire city.
+The first car-free day was held in February 2000 and became institutionalised through a public referendum.